helloSystem/docs/developer/rpi.md

 ### Web browser

-The Falkon browser can be launched on a Raspberry Pi 4 with 512 MB RAM, but trying to load more than the most basic web pages such as http://frogfind.com/ leads to an instant crash, presumably due to a lack of memory.
+The Falkon browser can be launched on a Raspberry Pi 4 with 1 GB RAM, but trying to load more than the most basic web pages such as http://frogfind.com/ leads to an instant crash, presumably due to a lack of memory.

 ``` .. note::
     Please let us know the results with Raspberry Pi models that have more memory.